ivan-paleo/publish-micro-image/README.md

 ## Relationship between optical and digital lateral resolutions
 So far, so good, and not too complicated.
 The problem is that we now have two different values for the lateral resolution.
 Which one should we care about?
 Both, of course!
 But **what should the relationship between optical and digital lateral resolutions be?**

-The Nyquist criterion (based on [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem)) states that [the digital lateral resolution should be 2-3 $\times$ smaller than the optical lateral resolution](https://zeiss-campus.magnet.fsu.edu/articles/basics/digitalimaging.html).
+The Nyquist criterion (based on [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem)) states that [the value for the digital lateral resolution (measuring point spacing) should be 2-3 $\times$ smaller than the value for optical lateral resolution ($\delta_L$)](https://zeiss-campus.magnet.fsu.edu/articles/basics/digitalimaging.html).
 This is necessary to digitally image with sufficient details the transition between features that are optically visible.
 For example, if $\delta_L = 0.6 \ \mu m$, then the measuring point spacing should be 0.2-0.3 µm.

 If the digital lateral resolution is more than 3 $\times$ smaller than the optical lateral resolution, this will result in oversampling: adjacent pixels will have the same values, so the digital image will not contain more meaningful information but simply more information.
 This results in larger files than necessary and generally does not improve the quality of the image.
 If the digital lateral resolution is less than 2 $\times$ smaller than the optical lateral resolution, this will result in undersampling: the transition between features that are optically visible will not be visible on the digital image.

+Note that in the section [Optical lateral resolution](#optical-lateral-resolution), I argued that we should avoid the terms "larger" and "smaller" when talking about resolutions.
+But in this section, it is really about the relationship between the values of $\delta_L$ and measuring point spacing.
+In any case, the relationship could also be stated that way: "the digital lateral resolution should be 2-3 $\times$ better than the value for optical lateral resolution".

 ## Digital zoom